"A book is a gift you can open again and again".... Garrison Keeler

 I just finished my first novel.

-It took over ten years— years of research, reading and digging into the past, months of rough drafts, and then several years of multiple versions of the story that had to be told.
+It took over ten years— years of research, reading, and digging into the past, months of rough drafts, and then several years of multiple versions of the story that had to be told.
 Writing, doubting, deleting, rewriting, doubting again.
 Many chewed pencils.

-So, Why Do Bother
+So, Why Bother?

 We do it because we have to.